HilaManor/AudioEditingCode/README.md

 Parts of this code are heavily based on [DDPM Inversion](https://github.com/inbarhub/DDPM_inversion) and on [Gaussian Denoising Posterior](https://github.com/HilaManor/GaussianDenoisingPosterior).

 AudioLDM2 is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
-Therefore, using the weights of AudioLDM2 (the default) and code originating in the `code/audioldm` folder is under the same license (eg., `utils.py:load_audio` uses code from `code/audioldm`).
+Therefore, using the weights of AudioLDM2 (the default) and code originating in the `code/audioldm` folder is under the same license.
+The weights of StableAudioOpen are licensed under Stability AI's Community License.
 The rest of the code (inversion, PCs computation) is licensed under an MIT license.

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]